wptrainingteam/repo-template/README.md

 _For example:_

-*   Have installed WordPress
+*   Experience with HTML and CSS
-*   Have logged into the WordPress Dashboard
+*   Completed the Basic WordPress Concepts lesson

 ## Readiness Questions